keptn/keptn.github.io/content/docs/0.5.0/installation/setup-keptn/index.md

 ---
 title: Install Keptn
-description: How to setup Keptn.
+description: How to install Keptn on one of the supported Kubernetes platforms.
 weight: 10
 icon: setup
 keywords: setup